polina-lab-y/Documents/README.md

 # Documents
 Test for Semrush
 # Create and deploy of image
-1. Run docker container with ExampleApp on Kubernetes’s cluster.
+ For run docker container with ExampleApp on Kubernetes’s cluster follow next steps:
-2. Configure port for receiver of requests: port 8800.
+1. Configure port for receiver of requests: port 8800.
-3. Create structure of directories and subdirectories:
+2. Create structure of directories and subdirectories:
   *	mkdir quickstart_docker
   *	mkdir quickstart_docker/application
   *	mkdir quickstart_docker/docker